plone/training/mastering-plone-5/dexterity_3.rst

 ..  seealso::

-    See the chapter :ref:`dexterity_reference-label` for a reference of all field-types and directives you can use in dexterity.
+    See the chapter :ref:`plone5_dexterity_reference-label` for a reference of all field-types and directives you can use in dexterity.